 This course offered early in the physician assistant program curriculum will review concepts of human physiology to strengthen the students' core foundation of physiology knowledge.
-Major themes regarding commonly occurring pathophysiologic processes will be introduced to prepare students for more in-depth learning about specific disease states and patient presentations in the subsequent systems-based curriculum.
-Prerequisite: Admission to the Elon Physician Assistant Program.
+Major themes regarding commonly occurring pathophysiologic processes will be introduced to prepare students for more in-depth learning about specific disease states and patient presentations in subsequent courses.
+Prerequisite: Admission to the Elon Physician Assistant Program